What does the LED replacement work involve?

-1. What does the LED replacement work involve?
-We're updating many of the streetlights in Hamilton with LED lights.
+We've updated many of the streetlights in Hamilton with LED lights.
 They last longer, require less maintenance and use less energy than the old lamps.
-The work is part of a project to replace around 13,000 lights in Hamilton before December 2018.
-We aren't replacing or upgrading the poles they sit on, but we're taking the opportunity to do an audit of our city's lights for future improvement work as we go.
+The work was part of a project to replace around 15,000 lights.
+We aren't replacing or upgrading the poles they sit on, but we're taking the opportunity as we go to also audit our city's lights for future improvement work.

 We gave careful consideration to the type and colour of the new lights as there is increasing evidence that white light at night can have an environmental effect on insects and bats, while also having the potential to affect the day/night cycles of mammals, called the 'circadian rhythm'.
 The 'warm white' colour of the LED light we selected, which looks slightly yellow in colour, has a lower environmental impact.
 We also wanted to reduce pollutant light and are working with the Hamilton Astronomical Society on ways to achieve this in the area around the Hamilton Observatory by the zoo.

 What if the light outside my house is not working - when will you come and fix it?

 If it's flickering or you believe it's a safety issue, then we will aim to repair your light within our normal timelines.
 It's likely if we do repair it we will replace it with one of the new LED lights.
 This means it may look a bit different to the other lights in your street and may change or alter the light spread along the street.

 What can I do if I am still not happy about the new lights?

 You can speak to the Infrastructure Alliance by calling Hamilton City Council on 07 838 6699.